 “In the case of partners in same-sex co-habitation arrangements, however, there is an anomaly.
 Despite the existence of the Civil Union Act and the fact that same-sex couples can now enter into a civil union with the same consequences as a marriage, the courts have extended the right to inherit in intestacy to such partners in co-habitation arrangements.
 Because unmarried, heterosexual couples do not qualify under the Maintenance of Surviving Spouses Act it is unclear how a court will deal with the issue of one homosexual life partner disinheriting another in a will,” Van Vuren says.

-* This article was sponsored by the Fiduciary Institute of Southern Africa (FISA).
+Brought to you by the Fiduciary Institute of Southern Africa (FISA).